react-querybuilder/react-querybuilder/README.md

 ### formatQuery

-`formatQuery` formats a given query in either SQL, parameterized SQL, JSON, MongoDB Query or JSON without IDs (which can be useful if you need to serialize the rules).
-NOT is currently not supported for mongo query but rules can be created using != operator.
+`formatQuery` formats a given query in either SQL, parameterized SQL, JSON, MongoDB, or JSON without IDs (which can be useful if you need to serialize the rules).
+The inversion operator (setting `not: true` for a rule group) is currently unsupported for the MongoDB format, but rules can be created using the `!=` operator.
 Example:

 ```js
 import { formatQuery } from 'react-querybuilder';